 You’ll also find my Analyzing Malicious Documents cheat sheet useful.

-Reading and watching the resources mentioned above will help you learn about malware analysis approaches, but you’ll need to find time for focused, deliberate practice to learn how to apply them.
-That’s why the tips I mentioned offer pointers to several ways in which you can start practicing.
+Reading and watching the malware analysis resources mentioned above will help you learn about malware analysis approaches, but you’ll need to find time for focused, deliberate practice to learn how to apply them.
+That’s why the tips I mentioned offer pointers to several ways in which you can start practicing malware analysis.

 Once you’re ready to go deeper into the field, consider taking the Reverse-Engineering Malware course, which I’ve co-authored and teach along with other experienced security practitioners.